lucasjellema/tech-radar-prototype2/development-log.md

 - apply font size, color and family for sector labels
 - radar configurator - support for sectors: remove sector, add sector, distribute angles, select mapped property
 - if no sector found for blip - then do not draw blip
+- support for hiding sectors: in radar configurator and sector editor; in draw radar and drawblips.
+Still to do: expand space taken up by other sectors (every sector's angle can be multiplied with 1/(sum of all visible sectors))
+- derive generated sector label from allowable value label when available
+- only generate a blip drag event if there is real movement (> 3 pixels)

 ## April 4th
 - update timestamp voor rating when blip has been edited